 - Predictive and Prescriptive

 The Gartner levels are perfectly good and widely used, but, as an industry, we’re not sophisticated users of analytics yet.
 So, Watershed broke up the traditional lower levels to better reflect the earlier parts of the journey and make learning analytics more accessible.
-We feel it’s important to make the first levels achievable and worth celebrating.
+We feel making the first levels achievable and worth celebrating is essential.

 As expressed, the Gartner model omits any form of evaluation.
-We think it's important to add explicit language in our Data Evaluation step around determining not only what happened, but also whether that represents a positive or a negative outcome.
-While it might not yet be possible at this level to demonstrate statistically significant results, it is a good time to start establishing baselines and targets.
-These conversations are a great forcing function to ensure organizational alignment and to inspire a team to shoot for lofty targets.
+We think it's crucial to add explicit language in our Data Evaluation step around determining what happened and whether that represents a positive or a negative outcome.
+While it might not yet be possible at this level to demonstrate statistically significant results, it is an excellent time to establish baselines and targets.
+These conversations are a great force to ensure organizational alignment and inspire a team to shoot for lofty goals.